tvondra/pg-hacking-intro/05-using-asserts/README.md

    ./make -s -j4 install
    ```

    And try running the tests again.
 It should fail.
+(The `CPPFLAGS` is

-   Note: The `CPPFLAGS` is optional - it disables optimizations, which
+   optional - it disables optimizations, which makes it easiert to
-   makes it easiert to analyze core dumps.
+   analyze core dumps.)

 3. It's often useful to investigate why/where an ABORT happened, which
    you can approach in various ways.
 First, inspect the server log,